MrGrappleMan/Fynelium-NT/README.md

 2. Foreground application priority over background services
 3. Network optimizations for greater throughput and reduced latency
 4. EnergyStarX with the EcoQoS API for throttling background applications
+5. Free Download Manager for faster downloads and torrenting

-### 2. ☯️ Productive environment
+### 2. ☯️ A beautifully productive environment

 1. File Explorer tweaks for advanced and convenient file handling
-2. The all new Spacedrive
+2. The all new Spacedrive for modern file management
-3. Subtler animations
+3. Subtler animations to not slow you down
 4. [Komorebi rice 🍉](https://lgug2z.github.io/komorebi/)
 5. Updates interfere less with your experience
 6. Reduction of unnecessary information, suggestions and advertisements
 7. Smooth scrolling and minor anti-aliasing
-8. Modded Bibata cursors
+8. Custom Bibata cursors
 *.
 Optional tweaks for potato PCs

 ### 3. ♻️ Automated system maintenance and management